I went inside Andrew Tate’s Hustler University – where ‘Gs’ celebrate making $11

 I paused the video.
 I had enrolled in the online business course set up by the controversial influencer accused of human trafficking and rape.

-For those unaware Andrew Tate is a former kickboxer, reality TV contestant and social media influencer, who gained notoriety over the years for peddling misogynistic views.
+For the unaware, Andrew Tate is a former kickboxer, reality TV contestant and social media influencer, who has gained notoriety over the years for peddling misogynistic views.

 Tate frequently refers to the world of the Matrix, the alternate, fake reality of the Keanu Reeves film where computers control people through an intricate web of lies.